paulinepalma/MLM_final/Final_Project_markdown.md

 25.247.

-We then calculate the DEFT, in order to get a sense of how off our standard error estimate would be in a model that is not a MLM.
+We then calculate the DEFT, in order to get a sense of how off our standard error estimate would be in a linear model that would not include clustering.

 ``` r
 DEFT2 = sqrt(DEFF2)
 ```

-Standard errors are 1.592 times larger than was originally estimated in a normal analysis.
+Standard errors are 1.592 times larger than we would estimate in a linear model that would not include clustering.

 Overall, these scores warrant the use of a MLM for this dataset.
 We therefore continue our analysis by adding a level-2 predictor to the